Liu-Cheng/graph-database-accel-survey/README.md

 - Zeke Wang, Huiyan Cheah, Johns Paul, Bingsheng He, and Wei Zhang.
 2016.
 Accelerating Database Query Processing on OpenCL-based FPGAs (Abstract Only).
 In Proceedings of the 2016 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays (FPGA '16).
 ACM, New York, NY

+- Barthels, Claude, Ingo Müller, Timo Schneider, Gustavo Alonso, and Torsten Hoefler.
+"Distributed Join Algorithms on Thousands of Cores."
+Proceedings of the VLDB Endowment 10, no. 5 (2017).

 ### Database Compression
 - Harald Lang, Tobias Mühlbauer, Florian Funke, Peter A. Boncz, Thomas Neumann and Alfons Kemper.
 “Data Blocks: Hybrid OLTP and OLAP on Compressed Storage using both Vectorization and Compilation.”
 SIGMOD Conference (2016).